-Updating the WordPress core fist and then the plugin or even clicking the update them button may look overwhelming for many.
+Updating the WordPress core first and then the plugin or even clicking the update them button may look overwhelming for many.
 In reality, there are many incompatibility issues and version releases changes that can break the WordPress theme and so, the site will stop working by showing a blank page or no access to the admin area, or long lines of error codes here and there.

-For those who don’t know what to update first in WordPress, the core, plugins or theme, this will be the definitive guide on how to safely update WordPress blogs and never lose content or even risking the design.
+For those who don’t know what to update first in WordPress, the core, plugins, or theme, this will be the definitive guide on how to safely update WordPress blogs and never lose content or even risking the design.
 So, let’s understand these changes.

 What are WordPress core updates?

 Unlike any software versioning WordPress has Major and Minor releases only:

 WordPress theme updates

 WordPress theme updates are linked in the majority of the cases to new features added by the developer or the web design company that sells these designs.
 So, it can be just a new tool added in the theme dashboard, a new improvement, or other things like performance-related updates and so on.
 But also, these theme changes can address the latest WordPress core file changes, so, they’re changes to meet the new WordPress file requirements, functions, etc…